-

 • introducing a WHT on dividends and denial of expense deductibility for interest and royalties, each with effect from January 1, 2026, for income earned by related companies located in LTJs direct or indirectly under similar anti-conduit rules and exemptions as with BLJs.

-Related anti-abuse decrees (in relation to Cyprus income tax and in relation to Special Defence Contribution).
+Related anti-abuse decrees (in relation to Cyprus income tax and in relation to Special Defence Contribution) were also introduced.

 The two decrees apply to the BLJs which are currently in force.
 Updated decrees are expected to address the LTJs that come into effect from January 1, 2026.